SEPA Direct Debit payments

 - 7 business days have passed since you initiated the payment

 Refunds for payments made with SEPA Direct Debit must be submitted within 180 days from the date of the original payment.
 Refunds require additional time to process (typically three to four business days).
-If you accidentally debit your customer, please contact them immediately to avoid a payment dispute.
+If you accidentally debit your customer, contact them immediately to avoid a payment dispute.